-I almost didn’t finish this book.
-About 40 pages in I was bored and didn’t want to read any more but I always give a book at least 100 pages to prove itself – around 45 pages in, the story improved dramatically.
-Since finishing the book, I can see why the first section is there and I appreciate it, but it’s not written nearly as well as the rest of the book.
+Since finishing The Name of the Wind by Patrick Rothfuss, I can see why the first section is there and I appreciate it, but it’s not written nearly as well as the rest of the book.

-I only have one major issue with this book – it is because of this that my rating isn’t 5/5.
+It is because of this that my rating for The Name of the Wind isn’t 5/5.
 Denna.
 I hate her.
 Her character is dull, every scene with her in it is dull, and every time Kvothe mentions her I am bored.

 It’s not a complicated plot – it hardly has a plot at all (due to being only the beginning of a story) – and many of the characters are not fully-formed, however the writing draws you in and you can’t stop yourself from flicking over the pages.

-One more thing.
 I can see huge elements of Earthsea in this world and that’s fantastic.
-Rothfuss is giving life to elements of the world of Earthsea that I wanted to see more of.
+Patrick Rothfuss is giving life to elements of the world of Earthsea, created by Ursula K. le Guin, that I wanted to see more of.

 The magic system is mystical yet has solid rules that are complex, and the ‘magic school’ trope works a dream.